 The Physics of Pinch Pots

-By working with controlled pinches, we can control the shape of the pot.
-If we pinch indiscriminately, without thinking about how the clay will react and where it will move, we will loose control.
+By working with controlled pinches, you can control the shape of the pot.
+If you pinch indiscriminately, without thinking about how the clay will react and where it will move, you will loose control.

 04 of 04

-- minor stretch cracks can be left as a textural effect if desired
+- Weld deep cracks immediately, using a tiny amount of slurry or slip.
+If desired, minor stretch cracks can be left as a textural effect.

-- the pot can be smoothed, or even burnished with a wooden rib when the pot is leather hard.
+- Smooth or burnish the pot with a wooden rib, if desired, when the pot is leather-hard.